 We believe that PSHE is not just to be taught as a standalone subject but it is also to be discretely woven into the learning of all subjects.
-These cross-curricluar links allow children to put their learnt skills into practise and they are able to discuss, question and work with themes explored in PSHE.
+These cross-curricular links allow children to put their learnt skills into practise and they are able to discuss, question and work with themes explored in PSHE.
 PSHE is taught in a variety of ways including working as individuals, discussions within groups and class debates.
 Children are encouraged to ask questions, answer questions from others and share their opinions within a safe, supportive learning environment.

-Key Stage 1 lessons and activities are adapted from Go-givers plans to include all children, by using a range of approaches.
-Key Stage 2 lessons are planned from a scheme closely linked to the LifeBus; a PSHE experience our Year 6 children undertake.
-This allows them to build on their knowledge year upon year.
+Lessons and activities are adapted from SCARF plans, from Coram Life Education.
+SCARF stands for Safety, Caring, Achievement, Resilience, Friendship.
+This spiral curriculum allows all children to build on their knowledge year upon year.
 We then create lessons that utilise: use of child specific resources, differentiated questioning and mixed ability grouping to enable children to offer peer support.
-Lessons are planned with the aim of best possible understanding for all children within the class.
+Lessons are planned with the aim of best possible understanding and integration for all children within the class.

 Spiritual, Moral, Social and Cultural development (SMSC) is invaluable in preparing our children for the future and is nurtured through our daily life in school.

-We explore beliefs and experiences of ourselves and others near and far; discuss the importance of respecting all faiths and beliefs and learn and reflect upon each others feelings.
+We explore beliefs and experiences of ourselves and others near and far; discuss the importance of respecting all faiths and beliefs and learn and reflect upon each other’s feelings.

-We learn about and are aware of what is right and wrong linked to our school rules; learn about British laws and the importance of them; begin to consider our actions and understand the consequences of them; discuss and debate moral and ethical issues; offer reasoned views.
+We learn about and are aware of what is right and wrong linked to our school rules; learn about British laws and the importance of them; begin to consider our actions and understand the consequences of them; discuss and debate moral and ethical issues; offering reasoned views.

 We appreciate cultural influences; discuss the role of Britain’s parliamentary system; understand, accept, respect and celebrate diversity.